Provider Reviews

 The Transparency Problem

-Critical issue: College of Legal Practice does not publish pass rate statistics.
-Unlike premium providers (BPP: 68%, ULaw: 64%, City: 62%), CLP offers no data on student success.
+Ongoing concern: College of Legal Practice does not publish pass rate statistics.
+Unlike some providers (BPP: 68%, ULaw: 64%, City: 62%), CLP offers no data on student success.

 Actual SRA overall pass rates: